inspec/inspec/docs/resources.rst

    end

 port -- DONE
 =====================================================
 Use the ``port`` InSpec resource to test basic port properties, such as port, process, if it's listening.

 Syntax -- DONE
 -----------------------------------------------------
-A ``port`` InSpec resource block declares a port, and then depending on what needs to be tested, a process, protocol, process identifier, and its state (is it listening?).
-For example:
+A ``port`` InSpec resource block declares a port, and then depending on what needs to be tested, a process, protocol, process identifier, and its state (is it listening?):

 .. code-block:: ruby